 Credit may be earned by correspondence from, or in residence at, a recognized seminary and transferred to the B.D.
-Degree program.
+Degree program, subject to the approval of the Dean of Admissions and Records.

 If a period of more than four years has elapsed between the student's date of graduation and the date of completion of the degree program, an additional three hours of elective credit in the area of concentration is required of the student.